Categories: Blog

 Long-term users must not stop taking these medications abruptly.
 Patients must slowly and gradually taper their dose in a prescribed manner in order to prevent severe withdrawal symptoms including seizures.

-Central nervous system depression - CNS depression symptoms include sedation, lightheadedness, and decreased cognitive function.
+Central nervous system depression - CNS depression symptoms include sedation, light-headeness, and decreased cognitive function.

 Mixing benzodiazepines with alcohol or other depressants can be deadly!
 Respiratory depression is increased when other depressants are used simultaneously.